 When you live in unresolved conflict for as long as Korea has, you get used it, it becomes the norm.
-Sure, we could all be bombed tomorrow, but we haven’t been for the past 64 years, so is that really likely?
-And if we are, what can we do about it now?
+Sure, we could all be bombed tomorrow, but the country hasn’t been for the past 64 years, so is that really likely?
+And if we are bombed, what can we do about it now?
 Might as well just live our lives.

 Apathy is natural.
 Especially if you’ve never personally experienced war.
 But today I saw that underneath the apathy are real emotions.
 Today when I asked my daily, “How are you?” my students all answered, “Angry!”
 The last one added, “And very, very sad, and very, very ANGRY.”
 I realized they felt helpless.
 How could they not?
 They felt frustrated.
 Again, understandably.
 They are stuck in a potentially perilous situation over which they have no control and behind which is a lot of hurt, feelings of betrayal, and unresolved tension that they have inherited, even as children.